Signatures of hierarchical temporal processing in the mouse visual system: Results

 In branching networks, the intrinsic timescale $\tau_C$ is known to scale linearly with the recurrent amplification $a/h$, which is caused by long-lasting reverberations of activity in the network~\cite{wilting_2018, wilting_2019}.
-We could reproduce this linear increase by fitting $\tau_C$ for individual units in the network, and found a similar increase of $\tau_R$ with $a/h$ (Fig~\ref{fig:model_results}B,C).
+We could reproduce this linear increase by fitting $\tau_C$ for individual units in the network, and found a similar increase of $\tau_R$ with $a/h$ (Fig.~\ref{fig:model_results}B,C).
 Notably, also the predictability $R_{\rm tot}$ increased with $a/h$, which constitutes an important difference to the experimental data.
-Moreover, $R_{\rm tot}$ was more than an order of magnitude smaller than in the experimental data, indicating that a source of predictability is missing in the model (Fig~\ref{fig:model_results}D).
+However, $R_{\rm tot}$ was more than an order of magnitude smaller than in the experimental data, indicating that a source of predictability is missing in the model (Fig.~\ref{fig:model_results}D).

-Since neurons in cortex receive temporally correlated inputs rather than uncorrelated Poisson noise~\cite{pozzorini_2013}, we replaced the constant external activation rate $h$ for each unit by a fluctuating rate $h(t)$, which was modeled by an Ornstein-Uhlenbeck process with autocorrelation time $\tau_{\rm ext} = 30\,\text{ms}$ (Fig~\ref{fig:model_results}E).
-As before, the external input is unique for each unit, thus inducing temporal correlations without increasing spatial correlation between units.
-With temporally correlated input, and intermediate values of recurrent amplification ($ 0 < a/h \leq 20$), we recovered qualitative agreement between model and experimental data; timescales increased with $a/h$ (Fig~\ref{fig:model_results}F,G), whereas predictability $R_{\text{tot}}$ decreased until reaching $a/h \approx 20$ (Fig~\ref{fig:model_results}H).
-Moreover, when comparing the two models, timescales share the same overall trend, but predictability differs systematically, and, at small $a/h$, is much higher with correlated than with uncorrelated input (Fig~\ref{fig:model_results}H vs.~D).
+Since neurons in cortex receive temporally correlated inputs rather than uncorrelated Poisson noise~\cite{pozzorini_2013}, we replaced the constant external activation rate $h$ for each unit by a fluctuating rate $h(t)$, which was modeled by an Ornstein-Uhlenbeck process with autocorrelation time $\tau_{\rm ext} = 30\,\text{ms}$ (Fig.~\ref{fig:model_results}E).
+As before, the external input is unique for each unit, and thus induces temporal correlations without increasing spatial correlation between units.
+With temporally correlated input, and intermediate values of recurrent amplification ($ 0 < a/h \leq 20$), we recovered qualitative agreement between model and experimental data; timescales increased with $a/h$ (Fig.~\ref{fig:model_results}F,G), whereas predictability $R_{\text{tot}}$ decreased until reaching $a/h \approx 20$ (Fig.~\ref{fig:model_results}H).
+Moreover, when comparing the two models, timescales share the same overall trend, but predictability differs systematically, and, at small $a/h$, is much higher with correlated than with uncorrelated input (Fig.~\ref{fig:model_results}H vs.~D).
+This is consistent with the observation that the Bayesian analysis that did not find a credible decrease in predictability for spontaneous activity (Supplementary Figs.~\ref{fig:bayes_hierarchy_score_model_slope_posterior}I and \ref{fig:bayes_structure_groups_model_offset_posterior}I), and that predictability is higher under a temporally correlated (movie) stimulus (Fig.~\ref{fig:comparison_conditions_and_selectivity_measures}C).